zaturnvalley/clientKeeper/README.md

 # Client Keeper
-* A SPA Angular App for keeping track of clients
+* An Angular SPA for keeping track of clients